Ian. G. Brennan firstname.lastname@example.org

 Shown below are a

-small selection of the 118 Royal Crowns, Coronets and Crests created by Ian GB
+the 123 Royal Crowns 118 Royal Crowns, Coronets and Crests created by Ian GB

 which were commissioned by the Royal Household during the past thirty years

 and placed on display in Henry V11 Chapel in Westminster Abbey and St